-Stemettes makes a positive contribution to a strong and safe community and recognises the right of every individual to stay safe.
+Stemettes and Stemette Futures (“we”, “us”, “our”) make a positive contribution to a strong and safe community and recognises the right of every individual to stay safe.

 The Stemettes project was set up to inspire the next generation of females into Science, Technology, Engineering & Maths (STEM) ﬁelds and comes into contact with children and/or vulnerable adults through various activities including panel events, hackathons, exhibitions and workshops.
 The types of contact with children and vulnerable adults will be controlled.

-This policy seeks to ensure that Stemettes undertakes its responsibilities with regard to the protection of children and vulnerable adults and will respond to concerns appropriately.
-The policy establishes a framework to support paid and unpaid staff in their practices and clarifies the organisation’s expectations.
+This policy seeks to ensure that we undertake our responsibilities with regard to the protection of children and vulnerable adults and respond to concerns appropriately.
+The policy establishes a framework to support paid and unpaid staff in their practices and clarifies the organisations’ expectations.

 Safeguarding is about embedding practices throughout the organisation to ensure the protection of children and vulnerable adults wherever possible.
 In contrast, child and adult protection is about responding to circumstances that arise.